boldlink/terraform-aws-dynamodb/README.md

 * [tflint](https://github.com/terraform-linters/tflint) - Used to lint the Terraform code
   * Install with `brew install tflint`
   * Manually use via pre-commit

+### Makefile
+The makefile contain in this repo is optimised for linux paths and the main purpose is to execute testing for now.
+* Create all tests:
+`$ make tests`
+* Clean all tests:
+`$ make clean`

 #### BOLDLink-SIG 2022